synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 to become entirely permissionless once the ecosystem has been bootstrapped.

 ### Permissionless
-The [Synapse Messaging System](#synapse-messaging-system) was designed to allow agents to participate without the need of gaining permission from any special authority.
+The [Synapse Messaging System](#synapse-messaging-system) was designed to allow agents to participate without the requirement of gaining permission from any special authority.
 The only requirement is to post a stake in the case of [guards](#guard) and [notaries](#notary).
 For [executors](#executor), no stake is required and anyone can run a node to act as an executor.